zer0k-z/CMRSuppressor/README.md

 ## Description ##
 **Note**: Only works for CS:GO!

-Surpress CMultiplayRules constructor messages in console, which are a massive list of convars and their default value being printed to console every map change.
+Suppress CMultiplayRules constructor messages in console, which are a massive list of convars and their default value being printed to console every map change.

 This exists because [Cleaner](https://github.com/Accelerator74/Cleaner) doesn't seem to have regex, so this will do.